-The first few meetings of the Commission revolved around the members getting to know one another, throwing around ideas as to what each member believed were the important issues to focus in on and setting up a process to complete the task at hand.
-We also hired legal counsel in Dan Casagrande and his office to assist us with our task.
+The first few meetings of the Commission revolved aroundallowed the members to getting to know one another, throwing aroundexchange ideas and discuss as to what each member believed were to be the important issues to focus in on, and setting up a process to complete the task at hand.
+Attorney We also hired legal counsel in Dan Casagrande and histhe office firm of Pinney Payne, PC were retained as legal counsel to assist us with our task.
 The Commission was impressed by Attorney Casagrande's past involvement with Charter Revision Commissions in other towns.
-We also "hired" a Commission intern, Robert Popricki, a student at WestConn.
-Robert has been a great help to the Commission and has attended virtually every Commission meeting as well as taking care of the information requests from the members of the Commission.
+We also "hired" recruited a Commission intern, Robert Popricki, a student at WestConn student.
+Robert has been a great help to the Commission and has attended virtually every Commission meeting as well as providing research and information taking care of the information requestsed from the members of the Commission by Commission members.

-While the Commission is required to hold two public hearings, the Commission felt that it would be prudent to hold a series of issue focused public hearings.
-To that end the Commission has held public hearings on land use issues, Board of Finance and Town Manager.
+While the Commission is required to hold two public hearings, the Commissionmembers felt that it would be prudent to hold a series of issue_focused public hearings.
+To that end tI he Commission has held public hearings on land use issues, Board of Finance and Town Manager.
+The Commission also held two other Public hHearings, one at the start of the process and one on July 13, 2006 to present the final "draft," and listen to comments and incorporate any changes, if necessary.